 Other features include:

-Pay-per-return pricing may not be the most cost effective option for a firm that is filing large number of returns on a software platform.
+Pay-per-return pricing may not be the most cost-effective option for a firm that is filing a large number of returns on a software platform.

-Visit the following links to find one more about pay-per-return pricing for our three core professional tax software options:
+Visit the following links to find out more about pay-per-return pricing for our three core professional tax software options:

 Do you want more assistance deciding if Intuit ProConnect offers a pay-per-return option that’s right for you?
 Contact our sales team to help determine which ProConnect products and packages give you the best cost efficiency at 1-877-682-4254.